 Alveolar blacken, lungs a straining,

-Nothing can stop nicotine craving.
+Nothing can stop nicotine cravings.

 Your fingers, eyes, hair is yellowed,